Parole Division

 Mission Statement

-The mission of the Texas Interstate Compact Office is to successfully facilitate the transfer of adult offenders placed on probation and parole whose supervision needs to be transferred to a state or territory other than the state or territory of conviction, based on public safety concerns and Interstate Compact Rules and to help criminal justice entities and the public understand and comply with interstate compact law.
+The mission of the Texas Interstate Compact Office is to successfully facilitate the transfer of adult individuals placed on probation and parole whose supervision needs to be transferred to a state or territory other than the state or territory of conviction, based on public safety and interstate compact rules; it is also to assist criminal justice stakeholders, including the public, with understanding and complying with the interstate compact.

 Program Overview

-A receiving state shall supervise the offender transferred under the interstate compact in a manner determined by the receiving state and consistent with the supervision of other similar offenders sentenced in the receiving state.
-The offender must comply with special conditions imposed by both the sending and receiving states.
+A receiving state is required to supervise the individual for the length of time determined by the sending state in a manner consistent with the supervision of similar offenders sentenced in the receiving state.
+The individual must comply with special conditions imposed by both the sending and receiving states.

 Training

-The TDCJ Interstate Compact Office provides training to the Community Supervision Corrections Division (CSCD), TDCJ Parole Officers, the Judiciary, District Attorneys and the Board of Pardons and Paroles to ensure compliance with compact laws, standards, policies, and procedures.
-Training is also available via WebEx for officers and staff at the Interstate Commission website at www.interstatecompact.org.
+The TDCJ Interstate Compact Office provides training to various stakeholders, such as the Community Supervision Corrections Division (CSCDs), TDCJ parole officers, the judiciary, district attorneys and the Board of Pardons and Paroles to ensure compliance with compact rules, standards, policies, and procedures.

 For additional information, contact the Interstate Compact Office at: